< back

 In a letter deposited in Parliament dated 18 October 2023, shortly before the ETA was first rolled out, it was confirmed that the “ETA scheme…will not be enforced until the ETA scheme has been fully rolled out to all non-visa nationals by the end of 2024”.
 It appears that the Home Office may exercise some discretion if a person needs an ETA and travels to the UK without one, but it should be noted that the rules do allow them to refuse entry in such situations.

-What is likely to happens if an ETA is refused?
+What happens if an ETA is refused?

 Finally, in the event that an individual is refused, they will be required to apply for a visa such as a Visitor visa or a Creative Worker visa if they seek to come to the UK.
 As there is no language currently to reflect a cool-down period of sorts for ETA applications, it is being interpreted that if someone has been refused an ETA once, they will never be able to apply for the ETA again.
 For security purposes, there may be little leeway on repeat ETA applications following refusals (no matter how much time has transpired between the applications), much like how the US equivalent of the ESTA currently functions.